 The Business Standard reports that Tata Consultancy Service (TCS) has terminated services of almost 20 employees at its Kolkata centre after a background check revealed these employees had faked their resumes.
 This is not all that surprising as there have been several such instances recently, not just in India but even abroad.
-Secondly, this is not restricted to the junior-middle level management, and even top managment executives have been guilty of fudging facts on their resumes.
+Secondly, this is not restricted to the junior-middle level management, and even top management executives have been guilty of fudging facts on their resumes.

 Some such screw-ups: